-Dr. Ann Levine, a neuropsychologist, completed her Psy.D. at the University of Denver.
+Dr. Ann Levine is a neuropsychologist wiht a Psy.D. from the University of Denver.
 Levine completed her fellowship in autism at the School of Medicine in the Department of Psychiatry at the University of North Carolina and completed a fellowship in pediatric neuropsychology at the New England Medical Center at Tufts University School of Medicine.
 She first worked with children with autism spectrum disorders and their families at the Yale Child Study Center.
 Since then, she has worked in psychiatric inpatient facilities, academic medical centers, managed care organizations, and in both public and private schools, helping medically fragile children and those with psychiatric difficulties, learning difficulties, and developmental disabilities.
 Prior to joining the faculty at the Texas Child Study Center, she was a supervising neuropsychologist at the University of Washington’s Autism Center.
 She specializes in early identification of children with autism, using parent- and child-focused interventions to help young autistic children expand their skills and to decrease anxiety and depression in adolescents.
 To contact Levine, visit the Dell Children's Medical Center website.